-The ICMJE recommends that authorship be based on the following 4 criteria
+The ICMJE recommends the authorship to be based on the following 4 criteria:

 Any change in authorship (ie, order, addition, and deletion of authors) after initial submission must be approved by all authors.
 Authors should determine the order of authorship among themselves.
-In addition, any alterations must be clarified to the Editor/Editor-in-chief.to an agreement about the order of authorship among themselves.
-In addition, any alterations must be clarified to the editor.
+In addition, any alterations must be clarified to the Editor/Editor-in-chief.
 In line with COPE guidelines, our journal requires written confirmation from all authors that they agree with any proposed changes in authorship of submission(s) or published item(s).
 This confirmation must be via direct email from each author.
 It is the corresponding author’s responsibility to ensure that all authors confirm they agree with the proposed changes.
 If there is disagreement amongst the authors concerning authorship and a satisfactory agreement cannot be reached, the authors must contact their institution(s) for a resolution.
 It is not the journal editor’s responsibility to resolve authorship disputes.
 A change in authorship of a published article can only be amended via publication of an Erratum.

 The Peer-Review System, Policy and Confidentiality

 An essential part of any publication process is the peer-review process.
 In this process the reviewers not only give their scientific view on an article, but also recommend points for improving the quality of the article.
 In this way the submitted articles are refined to such an extent that are published as a logical and scientifically approved article in a journal.
 As a general view; it is the responsibility of the journals to offer an effective peer-review system.
 The aims of this publisher for peer-reviewing are of high standard and quality.
-Peer-review process selects papers of significant scientific interest. this publisher expects referees to not only confirm the novelty of a manuscript but also to identify the bad features and mistakes.
+Peer-review process selects papers of significant scientific interest.
+This publisher expects referees to not only confirm the novelty of a manuscript but also to identify the bad features and mistakes.
 In addition, reviewers are encouraged to suggest points for improving the submitted article.
 Detection of fraud and plagiarism is of utmost significance to the editors of this journal.
-However, the editors do not expect reviewers to identify carefully hidden ideas and intentions of deceptions in a submitted manuscript.
-When ever needed the submitted manuscripts are written once again.
-Through a team work the submitted manuscript is not only evaluated scientifically, its grammar, language and literature are also assessed.
 The goal of the publisher is to publish a well written, scientifically approved manuscript which is of value for the scientific community and society.